StatisKit/StatisKit/doc/user/test.rst

 On your computer from a SSH server
 ==================================

-To reproduce the various examples with a **SSH** server.
-You can type the following commands in a shell:
+To reproduce the various examples from a **SSH** server, you can type the following commands in a shell:

 .. code-block:: console